 We fixate too much on the Lighthouse score

 If you are not a developer, the Lighthouse score does not benefit you very much.
 This is because it does not represent the experience of your real users, but rather how clean the code is and how many recommendations the developer has followed.
-It is a tool for diagnosing a cold page load when certain pre-defined circumstances apply.
+It is a tool for diagnosing a cold page load where certain pre-defined circumstances apply, hence not telling the full nor real user experience story.
 One could even argue that using a single pagespeed score is a money-leaking approach.

-The Lighthouse/page speed score are not the Core Web Vitals.
-Next time you see a high score, double-check that the actual visitors had a good experience with this Core Web Vitals checker.
+The Lighthouse/page speed score are not the the same as Core Web Vitals.
+Next time you see a high score, double-check that the actual visitors had a good experience with this Core Web Vitals checker, which directly fetches data from the same dataset that Google uses for SEO.

 What data you should focus on

 As a stakeholder or non-developer, you need to start looking at the Core Web Vitals.
 This is based on your real users.
-With free tools like Pagespeed Insights, which you also see above, and our free UX score checker, you can get an indication of how well your visitors experience your website.
+With free tools like Pagespeed Insights —which you also see above— and our free UX score checker, you can get an indication of how well your visitors are experiencing your website.
 However, this also lacks a lot of nuances.

-• No idea what causes a bad score;
+- No idea what exact elements or attributes causes a bad score;

-You've probably sensed it coming, but this is where RUMvision comes in.
-If you are serious about improving the speed of your website, you must have an RUM tool or you will always be one step behind.
+You've probably sensed it coming: this is where RUMvision comes in.
+If you are serious about improving the speed of your website, Google advices to supplement Google data with RUM data.
+This helps site owners to be many steps ahead of SEO regressions.

 Different levels of page speed tools